A Pseudo-likelihood Approach to Under-5 Mortality Estimation: Introduction

-As noted in \cite{hill1995age}, \cite{lawn2008four}, and \cite{guillot2022modeling}, surveys such as the DHS may be subject to biases in addition to other data limitations.
+As noted in \citet{hill1995age}, \cite{lawn2008four}, and \cite{guillot2022modeling}, surveys such as the DHS may be subject to biases in addition to other data limitations.
 One example of bias is age-heaping, where more children are recorded as having died at particular ages than is truly the case.
-In DHS surveys, this often occurs at age 12 months (see Appendix \ref{sec:ah_evidence} for examples).
-Additionally, the ages at death of some children are not observed exactly (i.e., censored).
+In DHS surveys, this often occurs at age 12 months (see Section A.2 of the supplementary material for examples).
+Additionally, the ages at death of most children are not observed exactly (i.e., censored).
 This combined with the need to appropriately account for survey weights and potential biases from age-heaping form statistical modeling challenges that are unique to surveys in LMICs; all of these challenges have not yet been addressed simultaneously in the literature.

 An additional challenge specific to U5MR estimation is distinguishing between cohort- and period-estimates of mortality.
 When estimating U5MR, we typically want to obtain period-specific estimates rather than cohort-specific estimates, as the most recent, cohort-specific estimates of U5MR we could obtain will always be five years in the past.
-Period estimates are for ``synthetic" children, where we envisage a cohort of children that live their first five years of life in a single time period.
+Period estimates are for ``synthetic" children, where the usual approach envisages a cohort of children that live their first five years of life all in a single time period.
 This is opposed to a real cohort of children who are born in one time period and move through time (periods) as they age.
-The concept of synthetic children allows us to provide estimates of demographic indicators such as life expectancy or U5MR that are a reasonable summary of the current state of the mortality pattern.
-In practice, when estimating a demographic indicator for synthetic people, we consider what a real person would contribute to each period \textit{as though} they were a synthetic person.
-As detailed in Section \ref{sec:survival_framework}, in a survival analysis framework this corresponds to treating time period as a time-varying covariate.
+The concept of synthetic people (children or otherwise) allows us to provide estimates of demographic indicators such as life expectancy or U5MR that are a reasonable summary of the current state of the mortality pattern.
+In practice, when estimating a demographic indicator for synthetic children, we consider what a real child would contribute to each period \textit{as though} they were a synthetic child.
+As detailed in Section \ref{sec:survival_framework}, in a survival analysis framework this corresponds to treating the time period as a time-varying covariate.
 While existing methods have made use of this approach in a discrete survival setting \citep{mercer2015space}, none have \textit{explicitly} formulated the problem as that of a time-varying covariate in continuous time.